 A softphone has a user interface that resembles that of traditional phones and only needs an internet connection to make and receive calls.
-When considering which softphone providers were best for small business, we evaluated both VoIP and virtual phone providers that offer a softphone along with a range of features and functions that would be beneficial to the business owner.
+When considering which softphone providers were best for small business, we evaluated both VoIP and virtual phone providers that offer softphone apps along with a range of features and functions that would be beneficial to the business owner.

 We, therefore, evaluated the best softphone providers on the following:

 - Pricing & service plans: The monthly costs associated with using a softphone provider, including all pricing plans